covenengineering/libraries/@simulcast/core/README.md

 This library is an extremely minimal pub-sub implementation that uses iterables to make the dispatched events as responsive as possible for users.

+The main idea behind this library is to make communication between different frameworks or even between vanilla JS and frameworks extremely easy to implement.
+This is specially useful when migrating from one framework to another.

-The library can be used directly, or through some of the framework specific adapters like `@simulcast/react`.
+The library can be used directly, or through some of the framework specific adapters like [`@simulcast/react`](https://simulcast.coven.to/react).
 Because it uses really simple structures, it can be consumed from pretty much any place that supports JavaScript.

 Like all [Coven Engineering](https://coven.engineering) libraries, it has 100% test coverage and it's built in top of modern tech compatible with all